b-pardi/Marker-Tracker/README.md

         - This parameter is the maximum distance from the marker to look for contours
         - i.e. when the marker is placed and this paramter is at the default 150, the tracking will only consider contours less than or equal to 150 pixels away from the center of the marker
         - This is so the algorithm knows which contours to pay attention to
-- When submitting, the first frame will popup to place a marker to select a cell
+- When beginning tracking, the first frame will popup to place a marker to select a cell
     - This is the same marker selection as the marker tracker uses
 - Hit enter after marker is placed to begin tracking
-- The green box will follow the cell and the blue lines indicate the contours of the cell, recording the surface area within the blue boundaries
+- The green box will follow the cell and the blue lines indicate the contours of the cell, recording the surface area within the blue boundaries, as well as a red dot to track the centroid
 - Outputs are saved to 'output/Surface_Area_Output.csv'

 ## Multithreading Capabilities